-General summary/purpose: The Department of Neurology is seeking a full time Collection Specialist will be responsible for the collection of unpaid third-party claims and appeals, using various applications of JHM and JHU/ PBS billing applications.
+The Collection Specialist will be responsible for the collection of unpaid third-party claims and appeals, using various applications of JHM and JHU/ PBS billing applications.
 Works with the payers to resolve issues and facilitate prompt payment of claims.
 Follow-up with insurance companies to collect outstanding accounts for which payment has not been received in response to the claims submission process, either electronically or by paper.
-The Specialist will be assigned payor groups of outstanding patient accounts.
-Various methods of follow-up will be used including all JHU/PBS Billing Applications.
+The Specialist will be assigned all payor groups of outstanding patient accounts.
+Various methods of follow-up will be used including all JHU/ PBS Billing Applications.
 The Specialist must have expertise in insurance follow-up processing and be knowledgeable in CPT and diagnosis coding as well as have an understanding of the JHOC registration process and be able to recognize and resolve incorrect demographic and insurance registration.
 The Specialist must have an understanding of claims submission requirements for all payors to expedite payments as well as knowledge of appeals and rejections processing.
-This position requires excellent communications skills coupled with patience and fortitude.
+This position requires excellent communication skills.

 Uses A/R follow-up systems and reports to identify unpaid claims for collection/appeal.